Elimka777/GEE-data-extraction/README.md

-# 🌎Climate Data Extraction for Digital Twins in Chicago
+# 🌎Climate Data Extraction for Digital Twin of Chicago Area
 This repository supports the development of **digital twin** for Chicago by extracting essential climate and environmental variables using **Google Earth Engine (GEE)**.

 ## ✍️Purpose